meltingcore/bg/meal-mayhem/README.md

 Collaborate, compete, and cook your way to culinary glory!

 For more details, check:

 - [Rules](Rules.md)
 - [Decks](Decks.md)
 - [Changelog](CHANGELOG.md)
 - [ToDo](TODO.md)

+## Tabletop Simulator

+I am still trying to grasp the basics of TTS and how to make it work with my game.
+So far I have only managed to compile the decks with TTS's deck builder.
+You can find the `tsdb` files [here](tts/tsdb) and the exported `png` deck templates [here](tts/exported).